sijiazhao/how-to-staircase/README.md

 This is a JavaScript code for Adaptive Staircase Thresholding Procedure.
-You can find more details about this procedure in our paper [Zhao S, Brown C, Holt L, Dick F. Online tests yield robust thresholds with the right auditory hygiene LINK WILL BE AVAILABLE LATER](https://sijiazhao.github.io/how-to-staircase/).
+The efficacy of this procedure is demonstrated and documented in [Zhao, S., Brown, C. A., Holt, L. L., & Dick, F. (2021).
+Robust and efficient online auditory psychophysics with the right auditory hygiene.
+BioRxiv. https://doi.org/10.1101/2021.07.17.452796](https://doi.org/10.1101/2021.07.17.452796).

 # Try it first!
 [Start your first thresholding test online here!](https://run.pavlovia.org/sijiazhao/threshold_demo)